 4. Product or Page Rating

-If you have rating system on your site, Google Analytics can provide reporting on this data.
+If you have a rating system on your site, Google Analytics can provide reporting on this data.
 Use the event value to capture the rating and event label to capture the item being rated.

 5. Blog Comment / Reply

 Especially if blogs are handled off-site with Disqus, tracking this engagement as part of analytics is key.
-You can use the event action to differentiate between comments and replies, and capture the item being commented on in the event label.
+You can use the event action to differentiate between comments and replies and capture the item being commented on in the event label.

 6. Social Sharing

 Social sharing widgets are another key engagement on your site that should be tracked with events.
 All the big social sharing widgets can be customized to trigger Analytics events.
-Capture the service shared to with the event action and the item shared with event label.
+Capture the service shared with the event action and the item shared with the event label.